Terry Van Horn

 A primary objective of the LECC program for the District of North Dakota is to create an environment where the needs of law enforcement and victims are identified, and where state, local, tribal, and federal agencies can work together to meet one another's needs.
 The key to better coordination is communication among the different levels of government, and the LECC is an excellent channel to achieve this communication.

 The LECC for the District of North Dakota has several subcommittees to address specialized areas of law enforcement needs across the District.
-District Intelligence Specialist Terry Van Horn heads the LECC subcommittees, which are made up of highly specialized and experienced personnel.
+District National Security Specialist Terry Van Horn heads the LECC subcommittees, which are made up of highly specialized and experienced personnel.
 The subcommittees exchange information and resources, and engage in joint investigations and operations.

 The various subcommittees are: